Where Do High-Nets Keep Their Money?

 Dividend stocks check all the boxes.
 Additionally, they offer some tax advantages as well.
 A long-term investment in stocks also allows their net worth to grow tax-free through capital gains, as profits in appreciating stock prices are only taxed when sold.

-Mutual Funds and ETFs
+Mutual funds and ETFs

 A recent study identifies that high-nets keep a growing portion of their assets in mutual funds and exchange-traded funds (ETFs).
 Millionaires are attracted to them as a fast-track option to diversify their portfolios and adjust investment strategies to market shifts.

 In essence, ETFs serve as an investment vehicle to pick out new assets without the need to directly acquire them.
-For example, at the beginning of 2024, the first bitcoin ETFs received a greenlight from the U.S. Securities and Exchange Commission (SEC).
+For example, at the beginning of 2024, the first bitcoin ETFs received a green light from the U.S. Securities and Exchange Commission (SEC).
 BTC ETFs allow investors to gain exposure to the price movements of BTC, but without actually holding the bitcoin itself.

-Risk: Brokers have legal grounds not to answer the family's requests.
+Brokers have legal grounds not to answer the family's requests.
 They can do so if details are missing.
 These include account and contract numbers, and specifics of the signing entity.
 The latter can be challenging.
 Some brokers manage between 30 to 250 licensed and sublicensed entities.
 This is especially true when the contract is signed online.

 Alternative investments